League of Militant Atheists: 1929 Congress

-In addition to what is stated above, the 1929 LMA Congress also issued a number of other orders that would form the basis of the LMG's activities (as well as the character of the antireligious persecution throughout the country) in the following decade.
+In addition to what is stated above, the 1929 LMA Congress also issued a number of other orders that would form the basis of the LMA's activities (as well as the character of the antireligious persecution throughout the country) in the following decade.

 At its 1929 Congress, it admitted that there had been some growth in sectarian groups, but claimed that this was local rather than national phenomena.
 They said, however, that lay religious activists exceeded one million and that all of the religious communities including the old Orthodox had begun to adopt modern methods and were attracting youth.
 It determined therefore that the fight against religion needed to be pressed, although it still, as Yaroslavsky had said for years, warned against extreme antireligious ultra-left attacks.
 At the same meeting it demanded that no holidays should be allowed to coincide with important Church feast days; this policy was carried out in the same year.

-The resolutions at the meeting called for local LMG branches to effect total public ostracism of the clergy.
+The resolutions at the meeting called for local LMA branches to effect total public ostracism of the clergy.
 They ordered that priests should not be invited to private homes, donations to churches should be halted once and for all, and that trade unions should be pressured not to perform any work for the churches in compliance with the policies in force.
 The party would adopt this resolution a year later.

 The congress also criticized the armed forces for failing to conduct adequate antireligious education among servicemen in the forces.
 The organization had set up cells in the armed forces in each unit beginning in 1927.
 In a study done on a unit in 1925, it was found that 60% of recruits were religious believers at the time of recruitment, while only 28% remained believers at the end of their service.
 This data may have ignored the phenomena of soldiers who hid their religious convictions during their service and thus have some inaccuracy.
-These experiences nevertheless played a role in the LMG's approach to combatting religion in the military in the following decade.
+These experiences nevertheless played a role in the LMA's approach to combatting religion in the military in the following decade.